Quasisymmetric geometry of Sierpinski carpet Julia sets: Some distortion estimations

 $(1)$ For all $z\in U_1$, the shape satisfies

 $(2)$ For any connected and compact subset $E$ of $U_1$ with the cardinal number $\sharp E \geq 2$ and any $z_1, z_2 \in E$, the turning satisfies

 \end{lema}

-Lemma \ref{control turning} means that the shape and the turning of the interior boundary of an annulus can be controlled under a proper holomorphic map if the modulus of this annulus has a lower bound.
+The lemma stated above means that the shape and the turning of the interior boundary of an annulus can be controlled under a proper holomorphic map if the modulus of this annulus has a lower bound.